Keeping Chicken 101

-There are 414 chicken species in the world, of which four are South African listed as Ovambo, Potchefstroom, Venda and Boschvelder.
+There are 414 chicken species globally, of which four are South African listed as Ovambo, Potchefstroom, Venda and Boschvelder.
 With all those options, it can be tough to choose!

 Standard vs Bantam

 The first decision to make is whether to get Standards (normal-size), also known as “Large Fowl” chickens or Bantams.
 At just 0.5 to 1 kg each, Bantams are a fraction of the size of Standards and are kept mainly for ornamental purposes.
 Being cute and flashy, they make great pets.
 But they lay less frequently, and their eggs are small, albeit edible.
 They are also more susceptible to predators – for instance, crows will take your bantams but wouldn’t dare to go after your giant fowl chickens.